 Effective change management

-The honest description: change management requires vision, persistence, and empathy.
-Humans resist change — the resistance is the central management challenge.
-Effective programs:
+Change management requires vision, persistence, and empathy.
+Humans resist change, and that resistance is the central management challenge.
+Programs that work:

 - Articulate a clear vision of the future state.